Clover Food Lab: Design

 Clover Food Lab's trucks and restaurants have minimalist, somewhat industrial design, and include elements that give them the look and feel of a laboratory.
 The sides and walls are plain white, menus are written on whiteboards with black dry-erase marker, and the restaurants are brightly lit and have mostly stool seating.
 The kitchen has "a pop-up quality, as if the crew is here temporarily, planning to relocate elsewhere."
-Staff enter customer orders and process credit and debit cards through an iPod Touch system, and give change from their money belts instead of cash registers.
+Staff enter customer orders and process credit and debit cards through an iPad (previously an iPod touch), and give change from their money belts instead of cash registers.

 Reception

-Clover Food Lab's BLT sandwich uses soy bacon, and has been cited as the best BLT sandwich in Boston by Mayor Thomas Menino.
+Clover Food Lab's BLT sandwich uses soy bacon, and was called the best BLT sandwich in Boston by Mayor Thomas Menino.
 The company was a winner of the Food Truck Challenge, a competition initiated by Menino to bring healthy mobile food vending to Boston, which has led to a rising trend in the city in the use of food and coffee trucks.
 Clover Food Lab was named one of the top 10 food trucks in the United States by The Wall Street Journal, and given the 2011 Best of Boston award for vegetarian food by The Improper Bostonian.
 The company was one of several food truck services highlighted by The Huffington Post for its intense use of technology (especially social media), distinctive product, and cult-like following.
 In 2016, it was named the best farm-to-table restaurant in Massachusetts by Travel + Leisure.